DepartmentOfHealth-htbhf/htbhf-production-stub/README.md

 1. `export ROUTE=$(cat /dev/urandom | tr -dc 'a-z' | fold -w 16 | head -n 1)`
 2. `cf map-route htbhf-production-stub london.cloudapps.digital --hostname ${ROUTE}`

-The app will no be exposed on the route created above.
-If you forget to save the route name, you can look up the routes using `cf routes`
+To see the name of the public route, run  `echo ${ROUTE}.london.cloudapps.digital` If you forget to save the route name, you can look up the routes using `cf routes`